Anthony Barboza: Career

 Barboza came to New York City directly after graduating high school in 1963 at the age of 19 to study photography with Hugh Bell, a successful Black fashion photographer who became his mentor and allowed Barboza to work for free in exchange for the opportunity to gain experience in the field.
 Prior to that, he met Adger Cowans, another of the few successful Black commercial photographers of the time, who would introduce Barboza to a group of Black professional photographers who were members of The Kamoinge Workshop.
 This group was originally directed by Roy De Carava and was created to promote serious dialogues about photography at a time when African-American photographers were still being discriminated against and excluded from mainstream professional photography.
 They were professionals who joined forces to support and help promote each other's work by offering group commentary and criticism, and by mounting exhibitions together.
 Barboza carries on this tradition as the current president of what is now known as Kamoinge, Inc. and continues to support other Black professional and aspiring photographers in their work.

 In 1965, Barboza was drafted into the Navy and became a full-time photographer for the Jacksonville, Florida-based newspaper The Gosport.
 It was there that he developed his craft and launched his career in a one-man exhibition at the Pensacola Art Museum and the Emily Lowe Gallery at the University of Miami.

 In 1970, his brother Ken Barboza after serving four years in the US Navy started working part-time and eventually became his full-time agent, representing him and helped opened up his world to fashion and beauty magazine and commercial advertising agencies in New York City where he started.

+His work was included in the 2024 exhibition The ’70s Lens: Reimagining Documentary Photography and the 2025 exhibition Photography and the Black Arts Movement, 1955–1985 both at the National Gallery of Art.

+Also in 2025 the New Bedford Art Museum held a retrospective of Barboza's work entitled I Return With A Feeling Of Us: The Photography of Anthony Barboza.